An internist is a doctor of internal medicine.

 Some internists opt for a subspecialty, such as cardiology or gastroenterology.
 They are still internists, but they are also specialists in their chosen area, too.
-To do this, they may undergo one to three more years of training.
+To do this, they may undergo three or more years of training.

 Some internists only see hospital patients.
 Others may work in different care settings, such as rehabilitation facilities or centers for hospice care.
 Some go into research, and others choose to become administrators.

 To be internists, you first need to have a four-year undergraduate degree.
 You’ll also need to complete: